 “We want to be responsible in the way we interact with the environment.
 Our goal for the future is not to consume more natural resources than supplied in the natural cycle.” – comments Johannes Zimmermann, Director Construction Management at SSI SCHAEFER.

 Being responsible also means to never lose focus and keep working for better and greener solutions.
 To do more, in 2020 SSI SCHAEFER was the first material handling company to join 50 Sustainability and Climate Leaders initiative.
-The initiative is targetted at gathering the international businesses willing and aiming to fighting against climate change and to meeting the United Nations 17 Sustainable Development Goals (UNSDG).
+The initiative is targeted to form the international businesses willing and aiming at fighting against climate change and to meeting the United Nations 17 Sustainable Development Goals (UNSDG).

 The highly automated distribution center is located at Sande, approximately 60 km south of Oslo, Norway, and is split into two different temperature zones: ambient and frozen with 28,700 overall pallet storage locations, highly efficient cross-dock and consolidation areas.

 With the number of different functional areas on the premises, a wide range of pallet and bin conveying systems link them to each other and to the 6-level shipping buffer.
 The material flow between the areas as well and stock and order management is coordinated by WAMAS®, logistics software from SSI SCHAEFER.
-Thanks to WAMAS capacity utilisation can be tracked and optimised at any time.
+Thanks to WAMAS capacity utilization can be tracked and optimized at any time.